LucasJJulien/definitive-opensource/README.md

 ## License
-This project is released under the ```MIT license```, hereby granting anyone to use, distribute, or modify this project even for commercial purposes.
+This project is released under the ```MIT license```, hereby granting anyone to use, distribute, or modify this project for, but not limited to, commercial purposes.
 See the license tab for further information.

 [Help]: media/circlehelp.svg